Samwisee/ABC-prep/README.md

 ### Review
 - [ ] Take a final look at the code for anything missed.
 - [ ] Prepare to explain your reasoning and decisions during the interview.

+# Android Kotlin Code Review Checklist

+## Pre-Review Preparation

+### Familiarize with Tools
+- [ ] Get accustomed to any code review tools that may be used (e.g., Gerrit, Crucible).
+- [ ] Prepare a code review template or checklist to jot down your observations.

+---

+## Initial Codebase Assessment

+### High-Level Overview
+- [ ] Review the architecture and design patterns used in the project.
+- [ ] Look for architectural smells or inconsistencies.

+### Dependencies and Build
+- [ ] Check `build.gradle` files for outdated or unnecessary dependencies.
+- [ ] Note if there are custom build configurations or scripts.

+### Documentation
+- [ ] Examine the presence and quality of documentation (comments, README, Wiki).

+---

+## Deep Dive into Code

+### Kotlin Best Practices
+- [ ] Check the usage of Kotlin idioms and language features.
+- [ ] Look for appropriate null-safety handling.

+### Android Specifics
+- [ ] Assess the usage of Android components (Activity, Service, etc.).
+- [ ] Examine the use of Android Jetpack libraries and AndroidX.

+### Code Quality
+- [ ] Look for code smells like large methods/classes, tight coupling, etc.
+- [ ] Identify any anti-patterns or bad practices.

+### Error Handling and Logging
+- [ ] Check how errors and exceptions are handled.
+- [ ] Verify that sensitive information is not logged.

+### Asynchronous Code
+- [ ] Examine the use of asynchronous mechanisms like Coroutines, RxJava, etc.
+- [ ] Look for potential thread-safety issues or race conditions.

+---

+## Performance and Optimization

+### Resource Utilization
+- [ ] Check for any leaks (memory, file handles, etc.)
+- [ ] Look for inefficient use of resources (CPU, disk, network).

+### Algorithmic Efficiency
+- [ ] Identify inefficient algorithms or data structures.

+---

+## Final Review Steps

+### Notes and Recommendations
+- [ ] Jot down your notes and prepare recommendations.

+### Prepare for Discussion
+- [ ] Be prepared to discuss your findings constructively.
+- [ ] Have alternative solutions and explanations for your recommendations.